Perception and Navigation in Autonomous Systems in the Era of Learning: A Survey: Introduction

 Perceiving and understanding the environment are the basic elements of autonomous systems \cite{cadena2016past}.
-The development and application of simultaneous localization and mapping (SLAM) have offered robots the ability to locate themselves and model the environment, which has significantly expanded the autonomy and intelligence of robots.
-With the help of SLAM, autonomous systems use different sensors to simultaneously collect environmental information to model their surroundings and estimate their current state \cite{sualeh2019simultaneous}.
+The development and application of visual simultaneous localization and mapping (vSLAM) have equipped robots with the ability to locate themselves and model the environment from vision, which has significantly expanded the autonomy and intelligence of robots.
+With the help of vSLAM, autonomous systems have the ability to use different visual sensors to collect environmental information, model their surroundings and estimate their current state \cite{sualeh2019simultaneous}.

-\textbf{Perceiving the environment.} A good perception and understanding of the surrounding environment are indispensable for autonomous systems such as self-driving cars.
-SLAM algorithms are widely applied to model the environments into different types based on the actual requirements, including sparse map \cite{mur2017orb}, semi-dense map \cite{engel2014lsd}, dense map, \cite{newcombe2011dtam} and semantic map \cite{xiang2017rnn}, as shown in Fig. \ref{fig:fig3}.
-Sparse maps imply that only a set of key-features are collected from the environment, such that the representation of the environment is rather abstract and only supports the simple localization requirement.
-Semi-dense map constructs more points, but important structural characteristics of the objects are still not apparent.
-Therefore, the dense mapping process is proposed to almost completely reconstruct the environment and utilize the information captured by visual sensors.
-Thus, dense maps can be used for various tasks, such as navigation \cite{totz2011dense} and visualization \cite{newcombe2011dtam}.
-Although the geometric structure of surroundings in dense representation is clearly perceived and modeled, a high-level understanding of the 3D environment is still lacking.
-Hence, some related works \cite{jadidi2017gaussian,gan2017sparse} incorporated semantic understanding into the map representations.
-Autonomous systems can identify different objects in the environment based on semantic maps, which enables them to perform more advanced interactive tasks.
+\textbf{Perceiving the environment.} A good perception and understanding of the surrounding environment are indispensable for autonomous systems. vSLAM algorithms have benn widely applied to model the environments into different types based on the actual requirements, including sparse map \cite{mur2017orb}, semi-dense map \cite{engel2014lsd}, and dense map \cite{newcombe2011dtam}, as shown in Fig. \ref{fig:fig3} (a)-(c).
+Although the geometric structures of surroundings in these representations are clearly perceived and modeled, a high-level information of these objects, like the semantic information, is still lacking.

 \textbf{Perceiving their own state.} The state of an autonomous vehicle is described by its position and orientation.
-Understanding the current state is important for autonomous systems, which is the main precondition of autonomous control.
-SLAM supported by different sensors such as visual and inertial \cite{mur2015orb,li2013high}, plays a crucial role in self-localization and ego-motion estimation.
-The accurate state estimation can be provided by SLAM by using only several simple sensors without the assistance of any external positioning device (e.g., Global positioning system, Ultra-wideband location, Vicon system).
+Understanding their current state in real time is important for autonomous systems, which is the main precondition of autonomous control.
+Although current vSLAM algorithms play a crucial role in self-localization and ego-motion estimation, there are still some strong assumptions imposed in current vSLAM systems, such as the static scene hypothesis and the photometric consistency hypothesis.